 Some people prefer to use dry cleaning fluid in the home for their dry clean only fabrics, including laundry and upholstery.
 It is primarily used as a stain remover.
 Dry cleaning fluid is a master at getting out oil-based stains and oil-based ink stains from upholstery and carpet.

-My first recommendation is not to use it or to use it sparingly.
-Most of the time it isn't worth the headache.
-This stuff is smelly, toxic, and no joke to work with.
-I have always found other stain removal methods or opted to take my items to the dry cleaners.
+Our first recommendation is not to use it or to use it sparingly.
+Most of the time it isn't worth the headache; this stuff is smelly, toxic, and no joke to work with.
+We have always found other stain removal methods or opted to take my items to the dry cleaners.
 If you don't know what you are doing, you can ruin whatever it is that you are trying to clean.

-Dry cleaning fluid is extremely toxic and flammable.
+Dry cleaning fluid is extremely toxic, and some types are flammable.
 If you are dead-set on trying, be sure to follow directions carefully.
 Use in a well-ventilated area.
 Never use dry cleaning fluid in the washing machine or the dryer.
-If it gets on some fabric that needs to be washed and dried, you will need to hand wash the item completely and possibly repeat a few times to make sure all of the solvents has been removed.
+If it gets on some fabric that needs to be washed and dried, you will need to hand wash the item completely and possibly repeat a few times to make sure all of the solvents have been removed.